Padmanabhaswamy Temple to hold rare 'Maha Kumbhabhishekam' after 270 years

 The 'Maha Kumbhabhishekam' ritual will be held at the temple complex on June 8, he said.

-Various rituals, including the consecration of newly built 'thazhikakudams' , the reinstallation of the Vishwaksena idol, and the 'Ashtabandha Kalasam' at the Thiruvambady Sree Krishna Temple , will be held as part of the event, Sreekumar said.
+Various rituals, including the consecration of newly built 'thazhikakudams' (three above the sanctum sanctorum and one above the Ottakkal Mandapam), the reinstallation of the Vishwaksena idol, and the 'Ashtabandha Kalasam' at the Thiruvambady Sree Krishna Temple (located within the main shrine complex), will be held as part of the event, Sreekumar said.

 "The renovation has been carried out as per the directive of the Supreme Court-appointed expert panel in 2017.
 Though the work began soon after, it could not progress much further due to the COVID situation," he told PTI.